Pi-thagoras/the-chicken-pen/economics/econs_year_12/Multiplier.md

 - The final impact of the new spending is likely to be much greater than the initial value of the project

 The multiplier refers to the proportion by which income will rise following an initial change in spending
-- If an increase in investment of $10 billion caused the level of income to rise by $25 billion, the value of the multiplier would be 2.5 that is - the final impact on income is 2.5 times the new investment.
+- If an increase in investment of 10 billion dollars caused the level of income to rise by 25 billion dollars, the value of the multiplier would be 2.5 that is - the final impact on income is 2.5 times the new investment.
 - The following example shows the multiplier at work and how the marginal propensity to consume determines its final impact

 Definition: **The MULTIPLIER is the amount by which real income or GDP changes after an initial change in expenditure.**